mahyarnajibi/SNIPER/README.md

 It is also possible to set individual configuration key-values by passing ```--set``` as the last argument to the module followed by the desired key-values (*i.e.* ```--set key1 value1 key2 value2 ...```).

-Please note that the default config file has the same settings used to train the released models.
+Please note that the default config files have the same settings used to train the released models.
 If you are using a GPU with less amount of memory, please consider reducing the training batch size (by setting ```TRAIN.BATCH_IMAGES``` in the config file or passing ```--set TRAIN.BATCH_IMAGES [DISIRED_VALUE]``` as the last argument to the module).
  Also, multi-processing is used to process the data.
 For smaller amounts of memory, you may need to reduce the number of